LingConLab/documentation/dialect_corpora_platform.md

 > "Some text": "Some transtaled text"

 Keep in mind that you must shield specific characters inside the text with `\`.
 If some text is not translated though you added it to the file, make sure that source text in the file is **identical** to the one you have inside translated tag and all spaces and characters are presist.
-If nothing translates at all, you probably have syntax error in `/corpus_spoco/js/traslations.js`.
+If nothing is translated at all, you probably have syntax error in `/corpus_spoco/js/traslations.js`.

 ---